 Carbon printing is one of the most tedious processes in alternative photography.
 It involves many complicated steps that ultimately lead to incomparable high-quality results.

 Images printed using the carbon method have a lot of tones and never fade.
 They look striking in comparison to photos printed using other methods.

-The Daguerreotype technique was invented in the 1830s and has a specific vintage look.
+The daguerreotype technique was invented in the 1830s and has a specific vintage look.
 The results are heavy and fragile.
 They need to be stored in special cases such as frames or jewelry.

+Like many other alternative photography methods, the daguerreotype is expensive and time-consuming.
 But it results in unique and timeless photos that your ancestors were probably very familiar with back in the day.